Characteristics of Lavender Oil

-Real lavender is Lavender Vera or Lavandula angustifolia.
-The actual place of origin is Iran.
-The plant got to France through the Canary Islands.
-Lavender belongs to the mint family.
+Real lavender is Lavender Vera or Lavandula Angustifolia, lavender belongs to the mint family.
+The actual place of its origin is Iran, the plant arrived to France through the Canary Islands.
 The plant has a healing effect due to its sedative active ingredients.
 Through a steam distillation process, lavender oil is extracted from its stems and flowers.
 In order to achieve the highest possible content of active ingredients in the oil, harvesting begins early in the morning.

 Lavender Oil in Aromatherapy

 Lavender oil has a calming, antispasmodic and antiseptic effect.
 Relieves stress and nervousness.
 Using an aroma lamp or diffuser helps with sleep problems.
 Applying a few drops of lavender oil to your pillow leads to a restful and comfortable sleep.

 Lavender Oil as Medicine